What is juvenile dermatomyositis?

 What causes juvenile dermatomyositis?

 The exact cause is not yet known.
-But it may be linked to problems with the immune system that result in infections.
+But it may be linked to problems with the immune system that cause inflammation in the muscle cells and blood vessels.

 What are the symptoms of juvenile dermatomyositis?